-Building a patio can be quite an investment.
-A full patio renovation may go anywhere between $2,000 and $20,000, depending on the size, materials, and features of the structure.
+Building a patio can be quite an investment, depending on the size, materials, and features of the structure.
 Like any investment, every factor involved in the patio must be worth the price.

 One of the essential factors that homeowners need to consider is the roofing.
 While it comes in many shapes and sizes, people are more likely to have difficulty deciding between getting an insulated patio roofing or a non-insulated one.

 To help you decide whether you should get a non-insulated or insulated patio roofing in Brisbane, this article will highlight their key differences and pros and cons.

 When it comes to insulated and non-insulated patio roofing, their main difference is how they manage the temperature.
 Non-insulated patios work especially well during cool and slightly windy weather.
 They are an excellent choice if you want your patio to remain immersed in the outdoors.

 Meanwhile, an insulated patio roof is designed to prevent heat from getting through.
 The insulated cover allows the patio to remain cool even during extremely hot days.

 Another big difference is the surface on which their covers have to be placed.
 Most insulated patio roofing systems need a solid surface.
 Non-insulated roofing generally needs the same thing, but they are far more versatile.
 For example, non-insulated roofing also has several lattice options that make it easier to match designs.

 Apart from temperature management, insulated patio roofing is a worthy option.
 Below are its advantages and disadvantages.